-Assess - this involves analysing the pupil's needs using the class teacher's assessment, details of previous and current progress, comparison with peers as well as the views of parents and the child.
-Where relevant, advice from external agencies will also be considered.
+Assess - this involves analysing the pupil's needs using the class teacher's assessment, details of previous and current progress, comparison with peers as well as the views of parents.
+The child's views, and where relevant, advice from external agencies will also be considered.

 Plan - Planning will involve consultation between the parents, class teacher and SENDCO to agree interventions and support required.
-Parental involvement will be encouraged, where appropriate, to reinforce or contribute to progress at home.
+Parental involvement may be sought, where appropriate, to reinforce or contribute to progress at home.
 All teachers and teaching assistants working with the child will be made aware of individual needs, any particular teaching strategies/approaches that are being used to ensure successful outcomes.